midgardproject/midgardmvc_core/documentation/development/overview.markdown

 ## Write your controllers

-Each controller is responsible for doing one of two things: Populating a `data` array with content of the requested page, or raising an exception like `midcom_exception_notfound`.
+Each controller is responsible for doing one of two things: Populating a `data` array with content of the requested page, or raising an exception like `midgardmvc_exception_notfound`.

 The controller class in this case would be stored to `net_nemein_news/controllers/article.php`.